Book Prizes

 Logos of the Goddard Riverside Stephan Russo Book Prize for Social Justice and Goddard Riverside CBC Book Prize for Social Justice

-Goddard Riverside’s Book Prizes
+Nominate a Title for Goddard Riverside’s Adult and Youth Book Prizes

 The Goddard Riverside CBC Youth Book Prize for Social Justice and Goddard Riverside Stephan Russo Book Prize for Social Justice celebrate the power of the written word to create change in the name of justice for all people—a value shared Goddard Riverside and our longtime supporters in the publishing community.